BLIND YET SEEING THE LIGHT! The Story Of My Life And Ministry.

 This isn't to speak against the high standard which auctioneering has achieved and received as a profession.
 Many of my colleagues are great auctioneers and take their profession very seriously.
 That's the way they make their living.
 Some of them do a pretty good job of it, too.
 However, the stage for my life had already been set long ago, even before I was born, by our Lord.
 When someone sees me coming, I don't want that person to think, "Well, I wonder if he's gonna be trying to sell me something today? or, is he going to preach to me?"
 Answer: Probably niether.
 However, I want a person to know that I'm there to give something instead of trying to take something away.

 In January of 1986, I moved to Henderson, North Carolina to help Steve Pryor, a preacher friend of mine in the mission status of Peace Free Will Baptist Church.
 This refers to the time in a church's life when it is just being started and growing, the Honey Moon stage, if you will.
 The move was exciting but difficult; because, it meant being away from home, again!
 I will always be grateful to Ray and Kat Collier, a wonderful Christian couple who took me into their home and treated me as one of their own.
 This made things a whole lot easier.
 We shared meals together, talked about the Bible, and I made them laugh a lot.
 Steve and his wife Dale Pryor touched many lives and were used by the Lord in Henderson and surrounding areas for many years.
-Though, sickness has plagued their family many times during their ministry, they continue serving our Lord without complaining.
+Though, sickness has plagued their family so much during their ministry, they always served our Lord without complaining.

 Doors soon began to open.
 I had my first full time job in Christian radio at the local Bible Broadcasting Network, BBN, station, WYFL in Henderson.
 My radio work would Play Out eventually, but many were the rewarding hours I spent putting together production, making 30 second church announcements, weather reports, and community public service interview programs.
 Those years as a young teenager, messing around with putting things on tape and Overdubbing, as we call it, to make music and voice recordings, helped train me for the job that god would use me in later.